 Latency-insensitive protocols [8], [15] are a natural method to create synchronous dataflow circuits, capable of making decisions at runtime.
-Such circuits are built out of units that implement latency-insensitivity by communicating with their predecessors and successors through channels composed of data lines and paired with handshake control signals: a valid signal indicates that a unit is sending a valid piece of data to its successor(s), whereas the ready signal informs the predecessor(s) that a unit can accept a new piece of data.
-A token [42] of data is propagated from unit to unit through a channel as soon as memory and control dependences allow it-otherwise, it is stalled by the handshake mechanism.
+Such circuits are built out of units that implement latency insensitivity by communicating with their predecessors and successors through channels composed of data lines and paired with handshake control signals: a valid signal indicates that a unit is sending a valid piece of data to its successor(s), whereas the ready signal informs the predecessor(s) that a unit can accept a new piece of data.
+A token [41] of data is propagated from unit to unit through a channel as soon as memory and control dependences allow it-otherwise, it is stalled by the handshake mechanism.

-Fig. 3: Dataflow units.
+Fig. 3.
+Dataflow units.
 All data channels are paired with bidirectional control signals, which indicate the validity of data and the readiness of the successor unit to accept it.

-Figure 3 outlines the dataflow units we use.
-Their gate-level descriptions can be found in prior literature [30], [15].
+Fig. 3 outlines the dataflow units we use.
+Their gate-level descriptions can be found in prior literature [15], [29].

-- An eager fork (fork) replicates every token received at the input to multiple outputs; as soon as one successor is ready to accept the token, the fork sends it to the successor; however, the fork can accept a new token only after all successors have accepted the previous one. - A lazy fork (lfork) has the same functionality as the eager fork; however, it distributes a token to all successors at once (i.e., all successors must be ready for the lazy fork to send the token). - A join acts as a synchronizer-its output is triggered only after all of its inputs become available. - A branch implements program control-flow statements; it dispatches a token received at its single input to one of its multiple outputs based on a condition. - A merge is a nondeterministic unit which propagates a token received on any of its input to its single output. - A mux is a deterministic version of the merge; it propagates to its single output the input token selected by a control input. - A control merge (cmerge) is a merge which, apart from the data output, has an output which indicates which of the inputs was taken by the merge. - A source can always issue a valid token to its single successor (e.g., a constant). - A sink is always ready to consume tokens from its single predecessor; the token is simply discarded in the sink.
+- An eager fork (fork) replicates every token received at the input to multiple outputs; as soon as one successor is ready to accept the token, the fork sends it to the successor; however, the fork can accept a new token only after all successors have accepted the previous one. - A lazy fork (lfork) has the same functionality as the eager fork; however, it distributes a token to all successors at once (i.e., all successors must be ready for the lazy fork to send the token). - 3) A join acts as a synchronizer-its output is triggered only after all of its inputs become available. - A branch implements program control-flow statements; it dispatches a token received at its single input to one of its multiple outputs based on a condition. - 5) A merge is a nondeterministic unit that propagates a token received on any of its input to its single output. - 6) A mux is a deterministic version of the merge; it propagates to its single output the input token selected by a control input. - 7) A control merge (cmerge) is a merge which apart from the data output, has an output that indicates which of the inputs was taken by the merge. - 8) A source can always issue a valid token to its single successor (e.g., a constant). - A sink is always ready to consume tokens from its single predecessor; the token is simply discarded in the sink.

 In addition, we use any functional unit the code requires, such as integer and floating-point units.
-Units that require
+Units that require multiple operands contain a join to trigger the operation only when all inputs are available.
+Our circuits require buffers that serve as registers in standard synchronous designs-we discuss

-Fig. 4: Implementing control flow.
-The left circuits show cases where a direct conversion of a data and control flow graph into a dataflow circuit would fail.
-Coupling data and control to ensure correct token transfers between BBs is shown on the right: data is propagated exclusively from each BB to its immediate successor BBs, using merge and branch units for each BB live-in and live-out, respectively.
+Fig. 4.
+Implementing control flow.
+The left circuits (left of Fig. 4(a) and (b)) show cases where a direct conversion of a data and control flow graph into a dataflow circuit would fail.
+Coupling data and control to ensure correct token transfers between BBs is shown on the right of Fig. 4(a) and (b): data are propagated exclusively from each BB to its immediate successor BBs, using merge and branch units for each BB live-in and live-out, respectively.

-multiple operands contain a join to trigger the operation only when all inputs are available.
-Our circuits require buffers which serve as registers in standard synchronous designs-we discuss their properties and placement in Section IV.
+their properties and placement in Section IV.
 Finally, our circuits interface to memory using read and write ports; we will address the memory interface in Section V.